 - When you are bluffing and intend to go back.

-One of our members, Catia, wrote the following about going NC with her mother on this thread on our support board.
+Another one of our members, Catia, wrote the following about going NC with her mother:

 I'm NC 6+ years--maybe 7...